This article describes the “three pillars of learning”.

 Research limitations and biases can make poorly-designed research not only meaningless, but sometimes actively misleading.

-That’s where critical thinking can help: looking at the methodology, or the number of people involved, provide precious infrmation on how much weight to assign to a study.
+That’s where critical thinking can help: looking at the methodology, or the number of people involved, provide precious information on how much weight to assign to a study.

 And the more advanced one becomes, the more he’ll be able to assess a specific study against his large knowledge and experience.

-In social sciences, some research application to the real world can be dubious (external validity)
+In social sciences, some research applications to the real world can be dubious (external validity)

 Some studies can be perfectly executed, and still not provide great insights about real-world dynamics -“external validity”.

-Studies and researches of human behavior in the lab can be particularly prone to weak external validity, since many real-world factors are distorted or eliminated.
+Studies of human behavior in the lab tend to have weak external validity, since many real-world factors are distorted or eliminated.

 This is the “white rats and college sophomore” issue: researchers can control and measure what rats and sophomores do in the laboratory, but any finding’s application to real human problems is always a strain

-And he goes on saying that “public doubts about the applicability of basic, rigorous science are often warranted, and this is because the rules of external validity are not clear”.
+And he adds that “public doubts about the applicability of basic, rigorous science are often warranted, and this is because the rules of external validity are not clear“.